• Skip to primary navigation

 While smoking has its health drawbacks for sure, it is still the most common way to consume cannabis.

-Smoking remains a desirable consumption method for many consumers due to its high bioavailability and quick onset time.
+Smoking remains a desirable way to consume cannabis for many people due to its high bioavailability and quick onset time.

 Inhaled cannabis has the highest bioavailability of any consumption method.